-*I was invited to The Paint Republic for review purposes through Love Pop Ups London.
-Although my meal was gifted, all thoughts and words are my own.
+*I was invited to Vivi for review purposes through Love Pop Ups London.
+Although our afternoon tea was gifted, all thoughts and words are my own.

 I don’t consider myself to be particularly artistic.
 In fact, when Cece asks me to draw things for her they never really look how they’re supposed to.
 Dogs, horses, cats, cows – they all kind of look the same.
 I’m just glad that she’s only three so is just happy that I’ve tried and at least pretends to be impressed by my drawing skills.

 I’d love to be good at something artistic and am infinitely jealous of those people that can brandish a pencil or paintbrush with a certain flair and produce something incredible.

 When I sat down at my blank canvas and looked at the picture we were being guided through creating, I thought there was no way I was going to be able to recreate anything remotely close to that.
 I was reassured it didn’t matter though.
 It didn’t matter if I wanted to paint something completely different to the guide picture I could paint what I wanted as long as I was having a good time and giving it a try.
 That’s what The Paint Republic is all about.

 I was actually surprised with myself and how much I really enjoyed it.
 Just putting paint on a canvas was relaxing and kind of therapeutic.
 It took my mind off the general day to day worries of life and gave me something different to concentrate on for a few hours.